harness/developer-hub/docs/software-engineering-insights/access-control/manage-access-control-for-collections.md

 You have the option to define the resource group to allow access to all entities, such as **All Insights** and **All Collections**, or to specify a group of resource entities, such as **specific Insights** and **specific Collections**.

-In this section, we cover how you can use the existing [built-in resource group](/docs/software-engineering-insights/access-control/sei-roles-and-permissions#built-in-resource-groups) or define a [new resource group](/docs/platform/role-based-access-control/add-resource-groups) for managing access to the Insights.
-To configure the permissions for **Collections**, go to [Manage Access Control for SEI Collections](/docs/software-engineering-insights/access-control/manage-access-control-for-insights).
+In this section, we cover how you can use the existing [built-in resource group](/docs/software-engineering-insights/access-control/sei-roles-and-permissions#built-in-resource-groups) or define a [new resource group](/docs/platform/role-based-access-control/add-resource-groups) for managing access to the Collections.
+To configure the permissions for **Insights**, go to [Manage Access Control for SEI Insights](/docs/software-engineering-insights/access-control/manage-access-control-for-insights).

 At the project level, there is one built-in resource group available:

 * **Project Viewer - All Project Level Resources:** This resource group defines the permissions for all resources in the project's scope.
 This is set for each project.
 If you have multiple projects, you have an **All Project Level Resources** for each project.

-For example, if we want to set up view access to all Insights, which is a project-level resource, we will use this resource group.
+For example, if we want to set up view access to all Collections, which is a project-level resource, we will use this resource group.

 ![](./static/project-level-default-rg.png)

 For more information on adding and managing resource groups, see [Manage Resource Groups](/docs/platform/role-based-access-control/add-resource-groups).

-To limit access to specific Insights you can create a new custom resource group.
+To limit access to specific **Collections** you can create a new custom resource group.

-Perform the following steps to limit access to specific Insights:
+Perform the following steps to limit access to specific Collections:

 1. In **Harness**, click **Account Settings**, and then click **Access Control**.
 2. Go to the **Resource Groups** tab and click on **+New Resource Group**.
 For more information on adding and managing resource groups, see [Manage Resource Groups](/docs/platform/role-based-access-control/add-resource-groups).
-3. Under the settings for the SEI module’s shared resources, select **Insights**.
-By default, **All Insights** is selected.
+3. Under the settings for the SEI module’s shared resources, select **Collections**.
+By default, **All Collections** is selected.
 4. Select the **Specified** option and click on **+Add**.
-5. Select the **Insights** for which you want to limit the access.
+5. Select the **Collections** for which you want to limit the access.
 6. Click **Apply Changes**.

 ## Add and Manage Access Control for Users​

-Perform the following steps to define access to Insights for different users.
+Perform the following steps to define access to **Collections** for different users.

 1. In **Harness**, click **Access Control**.
 2. In **User**, in **New User**, add or select the **User** for which you want to add or modify the access control.
 For more information on adding and managing resource groups, see [Manage users](/docs/platform/role-based-access-control/add-users).